-Aspiriant, LLC serves as the investment advisor to the Fund.
-The Investment Manager is owned by its key employees and has 72 equity partners.
+Aspiriant, LLC serves as the investment adviser to the Fund.
+The Investment Manager is employee owned and no employee has a controlling ownership interest in the Investment Manager.
 The Investment Manager is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended.
 Subject to the general supervision of the Board, and in accordance with the investment objective, policies, and restrictions of the Fund, the Investment Manager is responsible for the management and operation of the Fund and the investment of the Fund's assets.
 The Investment Manager provides such services to the Fund pursuant to the Investment Management Agreement.

 The Investment Management Agreement became effective as of March 31, 2021, and continued in effect for an initial two-year term.
 Thereafter, the Investment Management Agreement is continuing in effect from year to year provided such continuance is specifically approved at least annually by (i) the vote of a majority of the outstanding voting securities of the Fund or a majority of the Board, and (ii) the vote of a majority of the Independent Trustees of the Fund, cast in person at a meeting called for the purpose of voting on such approval.
-A discussion regarding the basis for the Board's approval of the Investment Management Agreement, will be available in the Fund's semi-annual report to Shareholders for the six-month period ended September 30, 2023.
+A discussion regarding the basis for the Board's approval of the Investment Management Agreement, is available in the Fund's annual report to Shareholders for the fiscal year ended March 31, 2024.